-The following summarizes the inspection and maintenance requirements for the various BMP's that may be found on this project.
+- The following summarizes the inspection and maintenance requirements for the various BMP's that may be found on this project.
 In general, during construction and until the threat of erosion is minimal, rain events of 0.25" or more shall trigger close inspections of all related sediment and erosion control measures.
-It is only after construction is complete and the site is stable (safe from erosion) that larger rain events will trigger inspections (see attached Inspection & Maintenance Form).

-- 1. Seeded areas: After each rain event of 0.5" or more during a 24 hour period, inspect newly seeded areas for signs of disturbance, such as erosion or lost mulch.
+It is only after construction is complete and the site is stable (safe from erosion) that larger rain events will trigger inspections (see attached Inspection & Maintenance Form). - 1.
+Seeded areas: After each rain event of 0.5" or more during a 24 hour period, inspect newly seeded areas for signs of disturbance, such as erosion or lost mulch.
 If damaged areas are discovered, immediately repair the damage.
 Repairs may include adding new topsoil, lime, seed, fertilizer and mulch, or may simply require the addition of more mulch.
 If mulch is constantly being blown away or washed away, then it shall be anchored with jute mesh.
 Continue inspections until grass growth is permanently established and threats of erosion have ceased. - 2.
 Other Plantings: Other planting and landscaping (trees, shrubs,) shall be monitored bi-monthly during the first year to insure viability and vigorous growth.
 Replace dead or dying vegetation with new stock and make adjustments to the conditions that caused the dead or dying vegetation.
 During dryer times of the year, provide weekly watering or irrigation during the establishment period of the first year.
 Make the necessary adjustments to insure long-term health of the vegetated covers, i.e. provide more permanent mulch or compost or other means of protection. - 3.
 Storm Drain, Trench Drain Inlets/Outlets: Monitor drain inlets and outlet aprons for excessive accumulation of sediments.
-Remove sediments as required to maintain flows to the infiltration - 1.
+Remove sediments as required to maintain flows to the infiltration (Silva Cell) area. - 1.
 Stabilized Construction Entrance: Monitor for signs of excessive clogging and tracking of mud onto the paved roadway.
 If necessary, replace the entire structure with new, clean stone, and remove tracked sediments from road surface. - 2.
-Dust Control: Monitor fugitive dust and if evident, apply water to graveled surfaces or mulch - 3.
-Hancor Water Quality Unit: Remove sediment the more frequent of every six months or when sediment has reached 25% of the diameter of the structure.
-Furthermore, the system may need cleaning in the event a spill of foreign substance enters the unit.
+Dust Control: Monitor fugitive dust and if evident, apply water to graveled surfaces or mulch and water to exposed, droughty soils. - sediment has reached 25% of the diameter of the structure.
+Furthermore, the system may need cleaning in the event a spill of foreign substance enters the unit. - 4.
+Parking Lot maintenance: Sweep Parking areas twice per year to remove sediments.